Dorzimw/PublicKB/Network/add-or-remove-network-interface-to-server-using-go-cli.md

 * Account Alias if you wish to add/remove a network interface to a server in a sub-account

 ### Add a Network Interface to a Server
+* **Note** - When adding a secondary Network Interface it MUST use a different vlan than the existing primary.

 1. [Login to your account with the Go CLI.](//github.com/CenturyLinkCloud/clc-go-cli#log-in-to-your-centurylink-cloud-account)